…page in proces..

 2010: Op Scheveningen, Woningbouwcoöperatie Vestia Scheveningen

-2007-2009: Zeehelden kwartier voor speciale zaken, Gemeente Den Haag, Stroom Den Haag
+2007-2009: Zeehelden kwartier voor speciale zaken, kunstopdracht Stroom Den Haag

 2007: DIY-DHZW, Stroom Den Haag

-2006: Hotels De Wachter, Gemeente Leidschendam-Voorburg, Provintie Zuid-Holland
+2006: Hotels De Wachter, Gemeente Leidschendam-Voorburg, Provincie Zuid-Holland

 2006: Proefstation Spoorbuurt, Gemeente Alkmaar